VenzlMa/Homeassistant-Event-Ambilight/README.md

 # Homeassitant  Event Ambilight
 Python script to send RGB value events to your HA instance

 # Ambilight Script
 This script allows you to create an ambilight effect using Tuya bulbs and obtain RGB values from your current desktop colors.
-The script captures the screen, calculates the average RGB values of specified regions, and sends the RGB values to your Homeassitant instance via events.
+The script captures the screen, calculates the average RGB values of specified regions, and sends the RGB values to your HA instance via events.

 ## Prerequisites
 Before running the script, make sure you have the following: